 KITESURFING ACROSS FROM NORTH UIST TO ST KILDA - SUMMER 2016

-I am raising funds for three charities:Cancer Research UK, Maggie's Centres and MacMillan Cancer Support in memory of Ellie MacDonald who recently died of cancer at the age of just 23 and lived on the croft next door to me on North Uist in the Outer Hebrides.
+This was to raise funds for three charities:Cancer Research UK, Maggie's Centres and MacMillan Cancer Support in memory of Ellie MacDonald who died of cancer at the age of just 23 and lived on the croft next door to me on North Uist in the Outer Hebrides.
 The Hebrides is a beautiful wild place and somewhere I go for inspiration to paint, fish, dive and kitesurf.
 Ellie loved the outdoors, and getting out on the sea, visiting the Monach Isles, 5 miles off the west coast of North Uist opposite her home croft.

 The crew of Hirta were a truely professional outfit and I cannot thank them enough (and highly recommend St Kilda Cruises for anyone wishing to visit St Kilda).
 I spent a special day with them and was very grateful to them for giving me a lift back Berneray where I arrived back early evening.
 Many thanks also to National Trust for Scotland and Quinetc at the MOD base who looked after me on my arrival at St Kilda.
 I still had time for a magical three hours of hiking on the island, which never fails to amaze me.
 There is simply no where in the world like this volcanic archipelago of remote islands.

-I really appreciate your support and thank you for your donations.
+I really appreciate all the support and thank you for your donations.
 Richard